mpeyre93/passwordGenerator/README.md

 The following images demonstrates the application functionality:
 ![password_demo_screenshots](./Assets/screenshot.jpeg)
 There are 7 screenshots included in the file.
+Screenshots also located in Asserts folder if link does not work

 Link to application -  (https://mpeyre93.github.io/passwordGenerator/)